 Teaching & Research Assistantships

-A variety of graduate assistantships, fellowships, and funding opportunities is available to graduate students in the Rhetoric & Writing graduate program, depending on the student’s level of professional and instructional experience.
+A variety of graduate assistantships, fellowships, and funding opportunities are available to graduate students in the Rhetoric & Writing graduate program, depending on the student’s level of professional and instructional experience.

 It is our goal to admit PhD students with the promise of a four-year assistantship or fellowship package.
 Students are usually admitted to the MA programs without an assistantship package; however, the program can help MA students locate support for their studies.